PradhyumBajpai/PradhyumBajpai/README.md

 - 👀 I’m interested in History And Ui Designing
 - 🌱 I’m currently learning In School
 - 💞️ I’m looking to collaborate on My Books And Projects
-- 📫 How to reach me Yhrough My Instagram 'pradhyum_bajpai
+- 📫 How to reach me through My Instagram 'pradhyum_bajpai'

 <!---
 PradhyumBajpai/PradhyumBajpai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.